mb389/market-trends/README.md

 Built for PortfolioStrat

-Run 'npm install' and open browser to 'localhost:1337' to run
+Run 'npm install' followed by 'npm run start' and open browser to 'localhost:1337' to run